Friends of Milham Ford Nature Park

-Milham Ford Nature Park - slideshows
+Milham Ford Nature Park - slideshows from past years

 A small cluster of the plants was found on 17 January 2016.
 Judy found some more a few days later and by 21 February the total had reached 18.
 The bee orchid needs up to 8 years' growth before flowering.
 If picked, the plant is unlikely to flower again and has lost its only chance of producing seeds.
+A few were found in 2017 and 2018.
+In both of these years the weather conditions had not been ideal for them.

 To return to this page after watching a slideshow, click on the 'Back' arrow of your browser, or close the tab, if the slideshow opened in a separate tab.